 My husband and I will return to sample some of the regular brunch offerings.
 We saw some delectable looking dishes served to people at other tables as we were enjoying our multi-course meal.

 Needless-to-say, we did not have to concern ourselves with eating dinner that evening!

 Sorrento’s is an Epicurean Delight!

-In addition to the all day Sunday hours, lunch is served Monday to Friday from 11 AM to 5 PM.
+In addition to the all-day Sunday hours, lunch is Monday to Friday from 11 AM to 5 PM.
 Dinner hours are from 5 to 11 PM Monday to Saturday at Sorrento.

-Beautifully decorated private dining rooms can be reserved for special occasions.
-Specially arranged wine dinners are regularly offered with pairings of food and wine to tantalize the most discriminating of tastes.
+Beautifully decorated private dining rooms are available for special occasions.
+Special wine dinners consist of pairings of food and wine to entice the most discriminating of tastes.

-If you are visiting Houston, Texas consider putting Sorrento Ristorante Italiano on your list for a fine dining experience.
+If you are visiting Houston, Texas consider putting Sorrento Ristorante Italiano on your list for an exceptional dining experience.
 Buon Appetito!